-This project would involve demolition of B106 (defunct chapel), B1502 (existing Base Ops Facility), and B1503 (generator building, including the existing generator); and the construction of a new facility approximately 175 feet east and 300 feet north of the existing facility, to include an associated passenger terminal, USAF and non-USAF administration offices, a postal service center, bank counter, secure areas, air traffic control tower, and generator building housing a new generator, as well as associated utilities, roads, sidewalks, a personally owned vehicle parking lot, and other site improvements.
+This project would involve demolition of B106 (defunct chapel), B1502 (existing passenger terminal and Base Ops Facility), and B1503 (generator building, including the existing generator); and the construction of a new 27,983-square foot (SF) facility approximately 175 feet east and 300 feet north of the existing facility, to include an associated 120-passenger terminal, USAF and non-USAF administration offices, a postal service center, bank counter, secure areas, air traffic control tower, and generator building housing a new generator, as well as associated utilities, roads, sidewalks, a 30-space personally owned vehicle parking lot, and other site improvements.
 An aerospace ground equipment (AGE) storage area would also be constructed.
 Memorials would be relocated east of the new Base Ops Facility.

-1.3 Construct Base Living Quarters
+1.3 Construct New Base Living Quarters